-Using this shape for the foundation on the cost to build calculator for the Seattle, WA area, I came up with $290,481, including a General Contractor markup of $32,689.
-That’s an approximate cost of $118.95 per sq. ft.
+Using the 4 corner basement shape for the foundation on the cost to build calculator and for the Seattle, WA area, and Quality Class 5 (Average Standard Quality), I came up with a total cost of $344,874, including a General Contractor markup of $39,372.

-Note:The cost of this Emergency Basement Door is not included in the "Cost to Build"
+Note:The cost of this Emergency Basement Door is not included in this “Cost to Build” example.

 Here is an example of a Emergency Basement Door from Bilco:

 Basement Door - Ultra Series from Bilco: Satisfies IRC 2006 Building code requirements for emergency egress in finished basement areas.